January 23rd…“TELL US ONE OF THE NAUGHTY THINGS YOU DID AS A KID AND GOT AWAY WITHOUT GETTING CAUGHT OR REPRIMANDED.”

 “Bwahh ah ah ahhhhhh!!!”, says the tiny tot terror of the little stinker Elliott in his dastardly demented dissertations of despicably dumb dilemmas promulgated during a childhood bereft of better judgement……..at times.

-We’ll never know what may have ignited his rage, but that angry Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way to the lighted “dutch door” at the corner of the building.
-In a sense, he was hitting his own “bull’s-eye” as he launched over the top of that doorway that was hooked open.
-As his bulky body high-centered on the door, his furor took over and. writhing in anger, proceeded to destroy the lower remanent of what once was a door.
-The bovine beast made a hard left turn, in his freedom, and disappeared into the darkness and our orchard that lay to the west.
+We’ll never know what may have ignited his rage, but that angry, male Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way through the darkened barn aisles and to the lighted opening of the ‘Dutch-door’ at the corner of the building.
+In a sense, the bull was hitting his own “bull’s-eye” as he launched over the top of that doorway that was hooked open.
+As his muscled, bulky body high-centered on the lower half of the door, his furor took over and, writhing in anger, proceeded to destroy the lower remnant of what once was a door.
+The bovine beast, having escaped from his prison, made a hard left turn, in his freedom, and disappeared into the darkness and our orchard that lay to the west of the main farm yard.
 Daddy and our dear family friend, “Grandpa” Harry Bauman, trepidatiously left our house on the run into that same darkness to somehow retrieve that snortin’, fire-breathin’ bovine.

 With that scene emblazoned on my young mind, I take you now to my “naughty incident”.
-Some time later, I was fulfilling one of my daily chores of feeding our livestock while Dad milked the main herd of our dairy cows.
-As I lifted a bale of alfalfa “hay” into the manger of a large holding pen of heifers (young cows), I used my short-handled chopper to quickly cut the two twines that held it together.
-In that same holding pen, Dad kept another bull that was tethered to a nose ring and chain to keep him under control and to himself.
+Some many months later, I was fulfilling one of my daily chores of feeding our livestock while Dad milked the main herd of our dairy cows.
+As I lifted a bale of alfalfa “hay” into the manger of a large holding pen of heifers (young cows), I used my short-handled chopper to quickly cut the two twines that held each bale together.
+In that same holding pen, Dad kept another younger bull that was tethered to a nose ring connected to a length of chain to keep him under control and to himself.
 The chain went from the animal’s nose ring to a big support column of the barn.
-Every time I got near that mean-spirited creature, he’d lunge at me, from the confines of his pen, swinging his snot-nosed head at me.
+Every time I got near that testosterone-laden creature, he’d lunge at me, from the confines of his pen, swinging his snot-nosed head at me.
 Partly out of fear, and partly out of “I’ll teach YOU a thing or two”, I flipped the blade of my chopper towards myself and used the wooden handle side of the club as my weapon of choice.
 I hauled off and WHACKED that sucker right between the eyes with that hardwood fork handle.